-In the present investigation, the samples with substitution of Cobalt and Aluminium in Lithium ferrite (M- type) with the general chemical formula $Li{0.5}Fe{0.5+x}Al{12-2x}$ Co xO19 were synthesized using reacting oxide by high temperature solid state reaction technique.
+ABSTRACT: A Cobalt and Aluminium substituted Lithium ferrite (M- type) samples with the general chemical formula $Li{0.5}Fe{0.5+x}Al{12-2x}$ Co $xO{19}$ were synthesized using reacting oxide by high temperature solid state reaction technique.
 The structural characterization of compound has been carried out from X-Ray diffraction powder pattern.
 The compounds are in single hexagonal phase without traces of uncertainly ambiguous reflection.
-From XRD pattern lattice parameters has recorded with increasing doped aluminum element in the range from a = 5.807 Å to 5.906 Å and c = 22.507 Å to 22.585 Å pertaining the space group P63/mmc (No.194).
+From XRD pattern lattice parameters has recorded with increasing doped aluminum element in the range from a = 5.807 Å to 5.906 Å and c = 22.507 Å to 22.585 Å pertaining the space group $P6_3$ /mmc (No.194).
 The mass density of the ferrites were found linearly varies and depends upon the mass and volume of sample.
 The X-Ray density has depends upon the lattice constant and molecular weight of the compounds.
 The average particle size was also estimated.
-The compounds were studies magnetically by using Guoy's method in the temperature range 300 to 550 K, the result shows that the compounds are paramagnetic in nature.
-The Curie molar constant was work out.
+The compounds were studies magnetically by using Guoy's method in the temperature range 300 to 550 K, the result shows that the compounds are paramagnetic in nature.The Curie molar constant was work out.

-Key words: Magnetoplumbite, Hexaferrites, Curie molar constant, Seebeck coefficient.etc.
+KEY WORDS: Magnetoplumbite, Hexaferrites, Curie molar constant, Seebeck coefficient.etc.